AlexIndiex/WaveRiftNoobGuides/README.md

 The `update.sh` is a script to install and update `Dolphin Developer`, `Cemu`, `Panda3DS`, `mgbaDev`, `Ryujinx`, `RMG`, and `Suyu` from their respective repository.

-You gonna need Emudeck installed, because the script relies on a folder in your user directory, which is `/home/~/Applications/`, or you can make/create it on your own.
+You need Emudeck installed, because the script relies on a folder in your user directory, which is `/home/~/Applications/`, or you can make/create it on your own.

 To use the script, follow these steps: